dinocosta/dino.codes.next/posts/how-phoenix-logs-endpoint-requests-and-responses.md

 ## Conclusion

-It was an interesting exploration learning how all of these different pieces come together to achieve something as simple as logging phoenix's endpoint requests and responses.
+In this exploration of the Phoenix framework, we've uncovered how it logs information about the requests and responses that reaches its endpoints.
+It was an interesting exploration learning how all of these different pieces come together to achieve something as simple as logging these messages.

-Even better, knowing how easy it is to leverage the `:telemetry` package in order to attach handler functions to specific events, all the other modules end up building on top of this, and it's something I'm already using on some personal projects now that I'm more familiar with how it works.
+Even better is knowing how easy it is to leverage the `:telemetry` package in order to attach handler functions to specific events, all the other modules end up building on top of this, and it's something I'm already using on some personal projects now that I'm more familiar with how it works.